ivo-toby/llm-text-scraper/README.md

 ## 🚀 Usage

-The script requires two parameters:
+The script requires two main parameters and an optional one:

 - `--base-url` → The website's root documentation URL.
-- `--filter-path` → The section of the documentation to scrape.
+- `--filter-path` → (Optional) The section of the documentation to scrape.
+- `--custom-selector` → (Optional) A CSS-style selector for extracting specific content.

 ### **Basic Usage**